YukiYotsu/UHAILab/Documentation/specification.md

 And as mentioned on the page of the course's details on other documentation, I would like to mention other language which I am good at to the extent that I can peer review projects.
 In addition to Python, I can do in **C** as well.

 ## What problem am I solving?
 I focus on program analysis problem to help programmers study a structure of program and clarify errors in code.
+In short, this project is on code analysis tool and spell checker (when there is mistake on spell of program).

 I would like to name this project **GRASP**, meaning to permit users to grasp what program does.
 I define GRASP as the term standing for